Graveyard slot: Saturday nights

-More recently, Saturday night has also become particularly popular for live sports programming, which (despite their sometimes excessive broadcast rights bidding prices) provide a reliable and critical base of live viewers that is sometimes carried over from afternoon sports telecasts earlier in the day.
+More recently, Saturday night has also become a particularly popular slot for live sports programming, which, despite their sometimes excessively high bids for broadcast rights, provide a reliable and critical base of live viewers that is sometimes carried over from afternoon sports telecasts earlier in the day.
 ABC became the first such network to make this move in 2006, when its occasional Saturday night college football broadcasts became a regular part of its fall schedule under the Saturday Night Football umbrella.
 While initially more the exception than the rule, the weekly showcase's success—which also coincided with the rise of college football to become, in some respects, the second most popular television sports property in the United States behind the National Football League (NFL)—has also resulted in the night being used to also air other sports properties, including college football on the other major networks as well as The CW, NBA and NHL broadcasts on ABC (and previously on NBC in the case of the latter league), various events including American qualifying championships for Olympic sports on NBC, and Major League Baseball games on Fox (under the Baseball Night in America umbrella).
-UFC fights also aired on Fox until 2019 and starting in 2026, CBS, playing a major role in the once-financially challenged mixed martial arts promotion becoming a popular sports property, with ratings and revenues often exceeding those of traditional boxing and WWE wrestling cards.
+UFC fights (primarily undercards to pay-per-view main events) also aired on Fox from 2011 to 2019, helping play a major role in the once-financially challenged mixed martial arts promotion becoming a popular sports property, with ratings and revenues often exceeding those of traditional boxing and WWE wrestling cards.
+(The over-the-air network rights to UFC undercards later moved to ABC, through a deal with ESPN, in 2020 and then CBS, with main events carried on co-owned streaming service Paramount+, in 2026.)

 Despite being a known graveyard time period, some channels have gained or maintained success on Saturday nights.
 Perhaps (and arguably) the most famous example has been NBC's late night sketch comedy variety program Saturday Night Live, which has been a staple of that network (and also that of the American pop culture conscience) since its 1975 debut, and has gone on to launch the careers of dozens of comedians and other actors; Fox would provide a formidable competitor to SNL in 1995 with Mad TV, a taped satirical sketch program that lasted for 14 seasons (until its initial cancellation in 2009) and was that network's only successful late-night offering.
 Other notable exceptions have included Nickelodeon, which successfully aired a Saturday evening lineup of first-run programs aimed at pre-teens and teenagers—originally branded as SNICK for its first 12 years, and then as TEENick from 2005 to 2009—from August 1992 to November 2021 (including such popular series as Clarissa Explains It All, All That, Are You Afraid of the Dark?, Kenan & Kel, iCarly and Victorious) as well as Lifetime and Syfy, both of which have had respectable success with made-for-TV movies that regularly aired in Saturday primetime (Syfy during the 2000s up through the mid-2010s, and Lifetime since the early 2000s).